 -If an ABL1 rearrangement is identified, reflex testing will be performed using the BCR/ABL1 dual-color, double fusion FISH probe set to evaluate for the presence or absence of BCR/ABL1 fusion.

 We recommend the following testing algorithm for patients with B-acute lymphoblastic leukemia (B-ALL):

 -At diagnosis, standard (diagnostic) B-ALL FISH panel and/or conventional chromosome studies (CHRBM / Chromosome Analysis, Hematologic Disorders, Bone Marrow) should be performed.
-If there is limited specimen available, the BALLF test will be performed.
+If there is limited specimen available for CHRBM, this test will be performed instead.